-In their natural habitat a male betta fish will create a bubble nest using air and saliva to attract any female betta fish within the area ready to mate.
-This gives the betta fish a chance to pass on their genes to a next generation.
+In their natural habitat, a male betta fish will create a bubble nest using air and saliva to attract any female betta fish within the area ready to mate.
+This gives the betta fish a chance to pass on their genes to the next generation.

 They will go through a courtship sequence that’s awesome to witness.
 They lock in an embrace and the female betta will release her eggs.
 They collect all the eggs and attach it to the bubble nest made by the male.
 Once they’ve collected all the eggs, the female will swim away.
 Remember that they are highly territorial fish and will only be this romantic during mating time.

 The male betta fish takes care of the eggs and after about 3 days it will hatch the fry.
-These are free swimming small fish which will feed on infusoria which are the small microorganisms in water.
+These are free-swimming small fish that will feed on infusoria which are the small microorganisms in water.
 As they grow, they will start feeding on the same food as their parents feed on and the cycle of life continues.